subfuzion/typescript-on-gcp/pages/index.md

 where to start can certainly feel daunting.

-I decided to put this guide together to share a clear, practical, and opinionated picture tailored specifically for full stack developers.
+I decided to put this guide together to share a clear, practical, and opinionated orientation tailored specifically for full stack developers.
 To keep it succinct, I focus mainly on the following:

 - For programming, the language is [TypeScript](https://www.typescriptlang.org/)
 - For standalone API examples, the framework is [Express.js](https://expressjs.com/)